tellma-ltd/tellma/README.md

 - Make sure you pull the latest version of the solution from GitHub
 - Make sure the latest version of the admin and app databases are published to `[Tellma]` and `[Tellma.101]`
 - Make sure the latest ClientApp npm dependencies are installed: Go inside "(SolutionDir)/Tellma.Api.Web/ClientApp/" and run: `npm install`
-- Start the backend server on https://localhost:5001/ as follows: VS2019 -> Debug -> Start Without Debugging.
+- Start the backend server on https://localhost:5001/ as follows: Visual Studio -> Debug -> Start Without Debugging.
 This should launch a debug console similar to this:

 ![image](https://user-images.githubusercontent.com/43896758/130597027-e125ca6f-b197-4854-9f1a-9fc69a090fce.png)